mugabe-rob/coa_codechalleng/README.md

 </p>
 <hr>

-## 📍 Overview

-COA_CODECHALLENG is an interactive photo gallery application designed to showcase images with additional hidden descriptions and links for more information.
-This project demonstrates proficiency in HTML, CSS, and JavaScript through the implementation of a responsive and dynamic user interface based on provided Figma designs.

----

-## 📦 Features

-- **Interactive Photo Gallery**: Browse through a collection of images with hover effects revealing hidden descriptions.
-- **Responsive Design**: Ensures compatibility with different screen sizes and devices.
-- **Dynamic Content Loading**: Images and descriptions are loaded and displayed dynamically using JavaScript.
 - **External Links**: Each image includes a link to an external resource for additional information.

 ## 🔗 Quick Links